 This spiced maple cream sauce can be drizzled atop waffles or pancakes on a Sunday morning with a sprinkle of vegan chocolate chips and some sliced fruit.
 It can be served as a dip with fresh strawberries.
 It can be swiped onto a plate below a piece of cake or pie for an extra gourmet touch.
-You get it…it’s versatile!
+You get it…it’s extremely versatile!

 It pairs perfectly with this caramelized banana recipe, also by Tess Challis (pictured below).